Sharing a Space Between Safes

 - The recipient must also have their own Safe.

-- You need the recipient's Vault Messaging address.
+- You need the recipient's Receive Address.

 Step 1.
 Create a Shared Space